Ivo-Balbaert/The_Way_to_Jai/1_What_is_Jai/1B_What_is_Jai - in depth.md

 **1.4 Specific Jai features**

-(Unique, essential, killer features of Jai)
+These are some unique, essential, killer features of Jai:

 - Reflection (introspection) and run-time type information
 - Low-level memory management tools for memory allocation and freeing